 Least terns forage on small fish they capture by diving into shallow riverine habitats and freshwater ponds.
 Along the central Platte River, these birds usually feed within the river which is generally a short distance from their nesting colony.
 Least terns are a colonial nesting bird that mob predators or other intruders by dive-bombing and defecating on them.
 Throughout its range, least terns breed and nest on barren to sparsely vegetated riverine sandbars, sand and gravel pits, lake and reservoir shorelines, rooftops, ash pits, and salt flats from mid-May to early August.
 Along the central Platte River, least terns generally nest on managed off-channel nesting habitat created by sand and gravel mining operations or through excavation activities of the Program.

 Least terns usually lay three eggs in a shallow scrape and may renest if their nest is destroyed.
 The nest is an inconspicuous, unlined scrape usually containing three brown spotted eggs.
 The incubation and brood rearing period for nests and chicks generally lasts from 38 to 50 days.
-Least terns are a semi-precocial species so chicks are not capable of foraging on their own so only a single brood is raised each year as adults must continue to feed offspring for several weeks after fledging.
+Least tern chicks are not capable of foraging on their own so only a single brood is raised each year, as adults must continue to feed offspring for several weeks after fledging.